dymmond/esmerald/docs/routing/router.md

 {!> ../docs_src/routing/router/customers.py!}
 ```

 Above you create the `/application/apps/routers/customers.py` with all the information you need.
-It doesn't need
+It does not need
 to be in one file, you can have a entirely seperate package just to manage the customer, it's up to you.

 Now you need to add the new custom router into the main application.